jas-/jaks/README.md

 ```

 And the decision tree that auto-assembles the disks is shown here.
 The final
-result will depend on the size of the disk(s) and the number of disk(s) found
-on the host.
+result will depend on the size and the number of disk(s) found on the host.

 ```text
 	(d^n = 1) ? d0 – (b + m x 1) –